johnalison/obsidian-notes/Output/ProgressReports/ProgressReport 16 September 2024.md

 Chuyuan's paper has now been accepted!
 I need him to help me with the FvT fitting and then get going on his thesis.

 # HGC
 Its a relatively slow period as not much is going with modules.
-I think we now have a better handle on IV curves, (only one bad module) and wierd behaviour likely due to glue patter.
-The ramp-up schedule already slipped, will now do 4 module/day starting in November (not October as planned in August!)
+I think we now have a better handle on IV curves, (only one bad module) and weird behaviour likely due to the glue pattern.
+The ramp-up schedule has already slipped, we will now do 4 module/day starting in November (not October as planned in August!)
 For this, Jonas will focus on the Gantry.
 I still think we need to push on ramping personel.

 # bbWW
 Aniket making steady progress.
 Chi2 now makes sense and we are using a more reasonable processor.
 Struggling with neutrino fitting.
 Apparently this is not as easy as I had assumed.
 Hopefully this can accelerate soon.